Roti-Poulet/LegacyNG/README.md

 Content mods are supported, but some like Zeit's Graphics mod may break the game, uninstall them.
 GFX Suite, TEON's and CK's Graphics mod are supported.

-**Notes:**

-LegacyNG is an experimental project, you may encounter errors, bugs and crashes.
-BeamNG is only really working on NT 6.0 (Vista) and up

 **Compatibility:**

 Windows Vista SP2 x64 (Platform updates are needed!): Up to BeamNG 0.38 (latest).
 The Vista patch is basically a port of the Windows 7 patch, same files but with some additionnal wrappers, and for some DLLs like Kernel32, 2 layers of wrappers.